Operationalising the Superficial Alignment Hypothesis via Task Complexity: How to compute

 \paragraph{The data file size.} We encode any data used in our methods via arithmetic coding with the model $\model$, following \citet{deletanglanguage}.
 This is an efficient method to losslessly compress and decompress data if given access to an LLM.
 To speed up our experiments, we estimate the size of this encoded data as the negative log-likelihood of the forward pass of model $\model$ on the data, as similarly done by prior work measuring the size in bits of data \cite{morris2025much, pezeshkpour2023measuring}.

 \paragraph{The weights file size.} We always train our models using 16 bit accuracy, and therefore we compute the size of the weights as 16 times the number of trainable parameters of the adapter.
 For Bayesian-LoRA, we compute the size of each adapter matrix as $q\times (r\times(d_{in} + d_{out}))$ where $q$ is the learned quantisation level, $r$ is the learned rank, and $d_{in}$ and $d_{out}$ are the dimensions for the matrix being adapted.
-Note that $r\times(d_{in} + d_{out})$ is the number of trained adapter parameters.
+Note that $r\times(d_{in} + d_{out})$ is the number of trained adapter parameters.\footnote{An additional strategy for optimizing the size of the weights is to compress them with \texttt{zip}.
+We experimented with compressing SmolLM3, Olmo3 7B, and Olmo3 32B, getting reductions of 20.7\%, 20.5\%, and 20.6\%, respectively.
+However, this resulted in an increase of wall clock time for our experiments by up to 2 hours for each compression.
+We excluded this strategy from our results.}

 \paragraph{The Python script file size.} Given some python file, e.g. a \texttt{main.py}, we can measure its storage size in bytes as \texttt{wc -c main.py}.
 However, this does not consider the size of the code to run any of its dependencies, e.g. \texttt{import transformers}.
 We will assume that any library (built-in or not) is part of the machine $\machine$, and therefore ignore its measurements.
 This rule could be abused, for example, by creating a library that contains all of the code for a program $\program$ of our experiments.
 We do not fall into this behaviour.
 In our experiments, the most niche and specific python library which we assume access to is \href{https://github.com/jxmorris12/gptzip}{gptzip}, which implements the encoding of data via arithmetic coding with LLMs.
-The methods Base Model, ICL, URIAL, and Subset Training, LoRA and Bayesian-LoRA have, respectively, sizes $2952$, $3704$, $3704$, $5704$, $2832$ and $8376$ in bits.
+The methods Base Model, ICL, URIAL, and Subset Training, LoRA, Bayesian-LoRA, and Full Model have, respectively, sizes $2952$, $3704$, $3704$, $5704$, $2832$, $8376$, $2080$ in bits.
+These contributions mostly affect Base Model, ICL, and URIAL \cref{fig:distribution-program-length}.